 Pros and Cons

-- There’s no annual fee for the credit card
+- There’s a $0 annual fee for the credit card

-- All balance transfers are charged a 3% fee, so if you have a lot of credit card debt to consolidate you should be mindful of how much it’ll cost you
+- All balance transfers are charged a fee of 3% of the amount of each balance transfer.
+If you have a lot of credit card debt to consolidate you should be mindful of how much it’ll cost you

 - Once the promotion period ends, standard interest applies to all unpaid balances including your transfers